Foreign relations of Artsakh: Other

 In addition, Highland is twinned with Berdzor and Montebello is twinned with Stepanakert.

 In November 2019, the French Communist Party urged the French Government to recognize the independence of Artsakh.
 On 25 November 2020, the French Senate adopted a resolution to recognize the independence of Artsakh.

 On 15 October 2020, the Italian city of Milan became the first ever large European city to recognize the Republic of Artsakh.
 On 3 November 2020, the city of Palermo, as well as Asolo, Cerchiara di Calabria, and the Italian region of Lombardy followed.

 On 24 October 2020, Nadia de León, the President of the Central American Parliament announced her support for the right of self-determination of Artsakh.

 On 5 November 2020, the city of Laval in Quebec recognized the independence of Artsakh.

 On 13 November 2020, the legislature of Uruguay's Montevideo Department unanimously recognized the independence of the Republic of Artsakh.

+Visa requirements for Artsakh citizens

+As Artsakh was not recognized by the majority of countries of the world (with the exceptions of Abkhazia, South Ossetia and Transnistria, all of which are also mostly unrecognized), an Artsakh passport was not valid for travel to most countries in the world.
+However, as dual nationality is permitted, most citizens of Artsakh were entitled to an Armenian passport.

+All members of the Community for Democracy and Rights of Nations have agreed to abolish visa requirements for each other's citizens.
+Artsakh passports could be used to travel to South Ossetia and Transnistria.
+Artsakh signed a visa-waiver agreement with Abkhazia on 22 February 2016 and the agreement went into effect on 1 April 2016.
+Citizens of Artsakh could also travel visa-free to neighboring Armenia.